 4. Bushnell Elite 4200 4-16×40 Riflescope

 Bushnell Elite is another hunting scope.
 It can magnify up to 16x.
 That’s more than enough to cover the range of .17 Hornet.
-You will be able to use even higher caliber cartridge if you want to.
+You will be able to use even higher-caliber cartridges if you want to.

-Housing of the scope is made from aluminum.
+The housing of the scope is made from aluminum.
 A solid material for scopes and related materials.
-The density of the aluminum is really thick.
+The density of the aluminum is thick.
 But it’s quite lightweight at the same time.
 Inside of the scope is purged with nitrogen.
-Making it fog proof.
-Outside is sealed as well.
+Making it fogproof.
+The outside is sealed as well.
 The scope is rated to be 100% waterproof as well.
-While you shouldn’t submerge it, but a light rain won’t do any damage to the scope either.
+While you shouldn’t submerge it, a light rain won’t do any damage to the scope either.

-Lenses of the scope is fully multi-coated as well.
-IF you have used a fully multi-coated lens scope before, you know how good they are.
-Performance of them is miles ahead than regular glass or plastic lenses.
-They are clear, vibrant, bright, and very good under low-light condition.
+The lenses of the scope are fully multi-coated as well.
+If you have used a fully multi-coated lens scope before, you know how good they are.
+Performance of them is miles ahead of regular glass or plastic lenses.
+They are clear, vibrant, bright, and very good under low-light conditions.

-Bushnell Elite 4200 is a great match with .17 hornet.
-It’s like the scope was made for such rifle.
+Bushnell Elite 4200 is a great match with the .17 Hornet.
+It’s like the scope was made for such a rifle.
 Once you calibrate it with your gun, there is no stopping you from nailing down every shot.

-Yes, Bushnell provides lifetime warranty with no questions asked.
+Yes, Bushnell provides a lifetime warranty with no questions asked.

 5. Mueller Optics 4-16×50 Rifle Scope

 It’s about time Mueller joined in.
 Mueller optics is another crowd-favorite budget hunting scope for rifles.
-It’s made out to support .17 Hornet, .22 LR and similar cartridge guns.
-Technically, you can put it on top of much more powerful rifle as well.
+It’s made out to support .17 Hornet, .22 LR, and similar cartridge guns.
+Technically, you can put it on top of a much more powerful rifle as well.

 The housing of the optic is made out of aluminum.
 It’s durable and internally purged.
 Purging makes it immune to moisture.
 As it is waterproof as well, moisture can’t go inside either.
-Making it fog proof on the way.
-Outside structure is durable to withstand shocks of recoil as well.
+Making it fogproof on the way.
+The outside structure is durable enough to withstand shocks of recoil as well.

-Lenses of the optic is fully multi-coated as well.
+The lenses of the optic are fully multi-coated as well.
 It features an illuminated reticle.
 The reticle is red.
-It’s clearly visible thanks to the high-quality glass and coating.
+It’s visible thanks to the high-quality glass and coating.
 While it’s not ideal for low-light hunting, it can do the job quite well.
 Due to the reticle.

-17 hornet is a good cartridge and match with this scope.
+17 Hornet is a good cartridge and matches this scope.
 It won’t break the scope.
 The scope will outperform the cartridge as well.
-Making sure you are maximizing the potential of both scope and the ammo.
+Make sure you are maximizing the potential of both the scope and the ammo.

 What kind of battery do you need for it?